wesleycamargo/azure-docs.pt-br/articles/vpn-gateway/vpn-gateway-certificates-point-to-site.md

 <properties
-   pageTitle="Criar certificados autoassinados para conexões entre locais de rede virtual Ponto a site usando makecert | Microsoft Azure" description="Este artigo contém etapas para usar o makecert para criar os certificados autoassinados no Windows 10." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Create self-signed certificates for Point-to-Site virtual network cross-premises connections by using makecert | Microsoft Azure" description="This article contains steps to use makecert to create self-signed certificates on Windows 10." services="vpn-gateway" documentationCenter="na" authors="cherylmc"